Ameya674/mlir_for_beginners/Installation.md

 cmake --build . --target check-mlir
 ```

-This successfully builds llvm which is ready for use.
+This successfully builds mlir with llvm which is ready for use.